Counseling & Student Development Center

 - Some body image and eating concerns

 Weekly Therapy: Counseling & Student Development Center is committed to ensuring that all students have the care they need so that they are ready to learn and participate in all that Bucknell University offers.
-For most students, the ideal treatment is brief counseling once every few weeks, group therapy, Togetherall peer support or a combination of treatments.
+For most students, the ideal treatment is brief counseling once every few weeks, group therapy or a combination of treatments.
 Students who need or want more services are connected to off-campus care that better meets their specific needs.
 While we wish we could meet every need of every student, that is just not possible.
 Providing weekly therapy for all students (or even most of them) would require unlimited staff and space and would limit the number of students who could receive regular services from CSDC.
 We aim to serve as many students as possible.

 Concerns that are best served by off-campus referrals include, but are not limited to: